yangdongchao/Tim-TSENet-demo/README.md

-## Speaker-aware Mixture of Mixtures Training for Weakly Supervised Speaker Extraction
+## Improving Target Sound Extraction with Timestamp Information

 ### About
-This is a [demo](https://zhazhafon.github.io/demo-samom/) for our paper '_Speaker-aware Mixture of Mixtures Training for Weakly Supervised Speaker Extraction_'.
-Check [https://zhazhafon.github.io/demo-samom/](https://zhazhafon.github.io/demo-samom/) for details.
+This is a [demo](http://dongchaoyang.top/Tim-TSENet-demo/) for our paper '_Improving Target Sound Extraction with Timestamp Information_'.
+Check [http://dongchaoyang.top/Tim-TSENet-demo/](http://dongchaoyang.top/Tim-TSENet-demo/) for details.